FHantke/brave-browser-wiki/Brave’s-Use-of-Referral-Codes.md

 ## Why does Brave use referral codes?
 * Referral codes are used for the Brave [creator referral program](https://brave.com/refer/) to track how many installs of Brave a creator has driven through their referral program.
 We use these codes in a 30-day confirmation ping to check if a referred user is using Brave 30 days after install, at which point the referrer is eligible for a BAT payout.
 * Referral codes are used to identify builds downloaded via partnerships or paid ads that Brave is running.
 We use this data to track user retention for these partnerships/ads.
 * As of https://github.com/brave/brave-core/pull/1982, a default referral code `BRV001` is used for builds that would otherwise have no referral code; AKA “organic” downloads of Brave, such as from https://brave.com/download.
-This helps us determine a baseline rate of retention.
-After merging https://github.com/brave/brave-core/pull/8103, the referral service is no longer initialized in this scenario.
+This helped us determine a baseline rate of retention.
+Since merging https://github.com/brave/brave-core/pull/8103, the referral service is no longer initialized in this default referral code scenario.

 ## What data is sent with the referral code in pings?